GROW (support group): Effectiveness

+Qualitative analysis

 Statistical evaluations of interviews with Grow members found they identified self-reliance, industriousness, peer support, and gaining a sense of personal value or self-esteem as the essential ingredients of recovery.
 Similar evaluations of Grow's literature revealed thirteen core principles of Grow's program.
 They are reproduced in the list below by order of relevance, with a quote from Grow's literature, explaining the principle.